Calibrating Generative Models to Distributional Constraints: Additional Experimental Details

 \subsubsection{Autoregressive sampling and log-likelihoods}

-Following the setup used by \cite{eldan2023tinystories}, we sample in the standard autoregressive fashion with no temperature scaling.
+We sample in the standard autoregressive fashion with no temperature scaling.
 To compute sequence log-likelihoods, we consider the prompt as given and ignore tokens generated after the first end-of-sequence (EOS) token.
 Let $m$ be the length of the prompt and $n$ the index of the first EOS token.
 Then sequence $\mbx$ has log-probability

 For computational efficiency during training and evaluation, we set the maximum length of each story to be 200 tokens.